THREADING STATION EMPLOYEE HANDBOOK

 G. Closing Procedure

-• Employees must take customers until official closing time
+• Employees must take customers and keep door open until official closing time*

-• Close door (doors should not be closed or locked before closing time for any reason)
+• Close door (doors should not be closed, even partially, or locked, before closing time for any reason)

 • Clean up location and make sure it is ready for the next work day (do not use cleaning products on electronics or leather surfaces)

-• Wipe down all surfaces with a slightly damp paper towel
+• Wipe down all surfaces/machines with a slightly damp paper towel

 • Ensure all supplies are organized